Incidence of Gastroesophageal Reflux

 Barium (a chalky drink) is swallowed, and X-rays show the shape of the esophagus and stomach.
 This test can find a hiatal hernia, blockage and other problems that might look like reflux.

 After the patient is given a medication so they are asleep, a small flexible tube with a tiny camera is put in the mouth and down into the esophagus and stomach.
 The lining of the esophagus, stomach and small intestine can be seen., Biopsies (small pieces of the lining) can be taken.
 The biopsies can be looked at with a microscope looking for inflammation and other problems.

 A thin light wire with an acid sensor at its tip is put through the nose into the lower part of the esophagus.
 The probe detects and records the amount of stomach acid coming back up into the esophagus when the child has symptoms such as crying, arching or coughing.

 Treatment of Gastroesophageal Reflux

 The treatment of reflux depends upon the child's symptoms and age.
-When a child or teenager is uncomfortable, or has difficulty sleeping, eating or growing, the doctor or nurse may first suggest a trial of medication.
+When a child or teenager is uncomfortable, has difficulty sleeping, eating, or growing, the doctor or nurse may suggest a trial of medication.
 Medications used to treat reflux aim to decrease the amount of acid made in the stomach.

-If the child continues to have symptoms despite the initial treatment, tests may be ordered to help find better treatments.
-It is rare for children to require surgery for GER.
+If the child continues to have symptoms despite the initial treatment, your doctor or nurse may order one of the tests described to help find better treatments.
+It is rare for children to need surgery for GER.

 Your child's doctor or nurse can discuss the treatment options with you and help your child feel well again.